Stimulant Drugs Addiction and Treatment Options

 - Hyperarousal.

-Getting help for addiction often starts with detox.
+Getting help for addiction often starts with stimulant detox.
 While stimulant withdrawal is not usually dangerous, it can be emotionally and mentally distressing and may lead some users to relapse when trying to quit.

 Common stimulant withdrawal symptoms include:14,15